linked-db/linked-ql/README.md

 FROM books
 ```

-✨ PRO: *About 50% code and whole namespacing exercise are now eliminated; all with zero upfront setup!*
+✨ PRO: *About 50% code, and whole namespacing exercise, now eliminated; all with zero upfront setup!*

-Additionally, paths can be multi-level:
+Taking that further, paths can be multi-level:

 ```sql
 -- Linked QL